musictheory/NilScript/README.md

 @implementation TheSecondClass

 - (void) foo {
-    // Without the forward declaration, oj 0.x didn't know if TheFirstClass
+    // Without the forward declaration, NilScript 0.x didn't know if TheFirstClass
-    // was a JS identifier or an oj class.
+    // was a JS identifier or an NilScript class.
     [TheFirstClass doSomething];
 }

 @end
 ```

-oj 1.x+ uses a multi-pass compiler which eliminates the need for forward declarations.
+NilScript 1.x+ uses a multi-pass compiler which eliminates the need for forward declarations.
 In general, the need to use `@forward` indicates an underlying issue with the dependency tree, which will cause issues if you need to use `@const`/`@enum` inlining or the [squeezer](#squeeze).
 For more information, read [Compiling Projects](#compiling-projects).

 ---

 ## <a name="base-class"></a>The Built-in Base Class

-Unlike Objective-C, all oj classes inherit from a private root base class.
+Unlike Objective-C, all NilScript classes inherit from a private root base class.
 There is no way to specify your own root class (how often do you *not* inherit from NSObject in your code?).

 The root base class provides the following methods: